According to Health Canada, hearing loss is the most common sensory impairment in adults over the age of 65, affecting more than 30 per cent.

 “One of the nice things about this research is that it has relevance to clinical populations.
 One of the most commonly described communication deficits occurs in seniors with cognitive impairment and their caregivers.
 They are no longer able to understand the emotion being portrayed in speech,” said Depuis.

-This information may be particularly useful in understanding emotional miscommunications experienced by seniors, as well as people suffering from chronic neurodegenerative diseases, such as Alzheimer’s.Filed under Science on Wednesday, April 1st, 2009 at 2:27 pm.
+This information may be particularly useful in understanding emotional miscommunications experienced by seniors, as well as people suffering from chronic neurodegenerative diseases, such as Alzheimer’s.Filed under Science and Tech on Wednesday, April 1st, 2009 at 2:27 pm.